 It's a lovely balance to the briny, somewhat creamy oysters.

 The recipe comes by way of my French sweetheart, who grew up on oysters in the South of France.
 This is his cherished mignonette recipe which he makes every time we have a gathering to enjoy oysters.

-By the way, according to my resident French expert, “mignonette" translates roughly into "cute, small, and tasty", and that's exactly what this is.
+By the way, according to him, "mignonette" translates roughly into "cute, small, and tasty", and that's exactly what this is.

 Make the mignonette at least 4 hours ahead of time, preferably a day or two, which allows for the flavors to blend, and the shallots to mellow.

 1/2 cup minced shallots (about 2 1/2 ounces)

 1/4 cup unseasoned rice vinegar (if using seasoned rice vinegar, omit the sugar and salt)

 1 1/4 teaspoon finely crushed white peppercorns (do not use pre-ground or powdered white pepper)

 Finely mince the shallots: